bitsofcotton/goki_check_cc/README.md

 * fisheye.hh
 * * z_max   : z-index resolution.
 * * stp     : number of points to be used in detecting edges.
-* * rstp    : width or height to be used in detecting edges in the picture.
-* * vmax    : max points to be returned in pseudoBumpVec.
+* * rstp    : stp / rstp pixels are base number of pixels for re-pinting.
 * tilt.hh
 * * z_ratio : [0,1] to [0,z_atio].
 * scancontext.hh